 Wolfe Cares leads the firm’s philanthropic and internal wellness programs.
 The organization partners with local community outreach groups to participate in volunteer opportunities and initiatives such as food and clothing drives.
 Wolfe Cares also works to foster a sense of comradery among employees by organizing social activities, mentorship programs, and educational resources that allow for collaboration and socialization in and out of the office.
 Wolfe Cares programs are an integral part of our company’s strong culture of teamwork and ethos.
-Mary Schneller and Analynn Salvato lead Wolfe Cares.
+Analynn Salvato leads Wolfe Cares.

 To learn more or get in touch email us at firstname.lastname@example.org.

 To celebrate Diversity Month and Earth Day in April, the Wolfe Cares team partnered with Padre Plaza Community Garden in the South Bronx, NY for an employee volunteer event.
 The event focused on the intersection of Diversity & Sustainability specifically as it relates to food insecurity in the New York metro area.
 Wolfe employees partnered with Padre Plaza to provide tools, material, and labor so that the garden could start its growing season which is central to the health and well-being of the local community.

 Wolfe has a work hard, play hard culture and this is most evident in our annual Sales vs Research softball game.
 Each August, our employees gather in Central Park to show our comradery for each other through friendly competition.
 The winner of the softball game gets internal bragging rights for the remainder of the year…not to mention the losing team has to wear suits in the office for a week!